blyonscs/Case_Study_Fitness_Tracker/README.md

 LightActiveMinPer = 15.2433
 SedMinPer = 82.0274

-Almost all of the minutes worn are sedentary and light activity, meaning the fitbit are being worn throughout the day most of the time.
+Almost all the minutes worn are sedentary and light activity, meaning the Fitbit are being worn throughout the day most of the time.

 3. How many calories were being burned everyday but the users and what are the highest days based on average?